00f2ff/global-old/README.md

 ### Gameplay -- use redux for interactivity and state
 Ideas:
 - When a PC gets too much of a resource, that depresses how much it's willing to pay
+- Add proper naming to things (randomized, but have it make sense)
 - Implement Freight Forwarders first
  - For starters, assume infinite supply/demand quantity, limit of one train per edge
  - Goods will travel via setTimeout, though I may want to inject routes into a global setInterval that performs checks